Chart Color Schemes

 Ingleburn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that may impact this region.
+AreaSearch identified 28 projects that could impact this region.
 Notable ones include Palmer Street Mixed-Use Development, Ingleburn Town Centre Transformation Project, Caledonia Estate, and Shrike Place Childcare Centre.
-Below is a list of those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.